 The MORE Act does not only include provisions that would greatly benefit retailers selling wholesale CBD and other CBD products.
 It also includes provisions that would automatically expunge criminal convictions to those who have been charged with marijuana-related crimes.
 Additionally, the MORE Act would place a 5% sales tax on marijuana, which would be used to help fund programs for low-income communities of color, which have been disproportionately impacted by the criminalization of marijuana.

 What would passing the MORE Act mean for cannabis?

 The cannabis industry has been booming for years, especially in states where marijuana is legal.
 While certain states have been profiting from medical cannabis and wholesale CBD products with THC levels 0.3% or lower, the MORE Act would open doors wider for entrepreneurs and retailers looking to expand their businesses.
 Retailers selling CBD products such as CBD gummies, hemp smokes, wholesale CBD, and more, wouldn’t need to keep their business restricted to their current state or other states where their products have been legalized.
 Instead, they would be able to take their businesses entirely online and sell their products nationwide.

 Even better for businesses, the MORE Act would make Small Business Administration loans and services available to cannabis-related businesses, would prohibit the denial of federal public benefits to those who have been impacted by cannabis-related convictions, and would prohibit the denial of benefits under immigration laws to those who have been impacted by cannabis-related convictions.

 The CBD industry continues to grow with 14% of Americans using CBD products such as CBD oil and CBD gummies on a regular basis.
+Delta-8 is gaining popularity too!
 If you’re looking to get into the CBD industry yourself and need quality wholesale CBD products for your store’s shelves, contact Earthy Now today.